GauravBurande/makeit/README.md

 - prompt suggest feature (ok maybe if needed)
 - maybe add watermark implementation for images in personal plan tier
 - now's just empty rooms or redesign rooms, add sketch to result too with advance comfyui workflow on runpod.io
-- user can download image and delete them, cause the max stoage limits liek 1,5,25gbs
+- user can download image, copy prompt, favourite and delete them or maybe edit if user asked for such feature.

 - for security implement rate limiting later on with upstash/redis (not like it happens everyday)
 - and send the user to 429 page with into about what happened and wait a miute and then try logging